Effectiveness in cross vaccinations: study results even surprise researchers

 Even now, however, the scientists can obviously imagine that the STIKO’s recommendations could change radically yet again.
 “We believe that if other research teams come to similar results, one should think hard about a combination of vector and mRNA vaccines.”

 This would be particularly interesting for people with previous illnesses.
-According to Sester, these could be checked to see whether they should “not receive a combined version as the third vaccination at the latest in order to generate the broadest possible immune response from the body.” *echo24.de is an offer from IPPEN.MEDIA.
+According to Sester, these could be checked to see whether they “shouldn’t receive a combined version as the third vaccination at the latest in order to generate the broadest possible immune response from the body.”echo24.de is an offer from IPPEN.MEDIA.

 List of rubric lists: © Marcus Brandt / dpa